barryclark/jekyll-now/_posts/2022-10-08-Load_shifting_car_charge.md

 <span style="color: #666; font-size: 13px; font-style: italic; margin-top: 16px;">Total emissions.</span>
 </div>

-In practice this very simple modelisation simply amounts to selecting the hours with the lowest carbon intensity in the optimisation window and charging as much as possible during these hours.
+In practice, this very simple modelling simply amounts to selecting the hours with the lowest carbon intensity in the optimisation window and charging as much as possible during these hours.
 This simplistic formulation of the problem might seem overly complex, and it is, but could be expanded with more realistic constraints.

 For example, the behaviour of Mette could be different on weekends, and she might allow for greater flexibility than what we did.

-Finally, orders of magnitude are important to keep in mind when considering how useful it would be in practice to roll-out smart charging.
+Finally, orders of magnitude are important to keep in mind when considering how useful it would be in practice to roll out smart charging.
 These 66 kg of greenhouse gas saved are important as they are very much a low-hanging fruit.
 They nevertheless are only a fraction of what Mette would emit flying to Canada for her holidays, thinking that her ecoconscious behaviour compensates for her flying.

 Thanks for reading!